Anthony Cunningham: Senior

 Cunningham made his senior debut for Galway in a National Hurling League game against Tipperary in 1984 and immediately became a regular member of the starting fifteen.
 In spite of an indifferent league campaign during the 1984–85 season, Galway subsequently qualified for the All-Ireland final against Offaly.
-Cunningham came on as a substitute in that game, however, Offaly won by 2–11 to 1–12.
+Cunningham came on as a substitute in a game Offaly won by 2–11 to 1–12.

-In 1986 Galway qualified for a second successive All-Ireland decider, this time with Cunningham as a member of the starting fifteen.
-The men from the west were the red-hot favourites against an ageing Cork team, however, on the day a different story unfolded.
-Four Cork goals, one from John Fenton, two from Tomás Mulcahy and one from Kevin Hennessy, stymied the Galway attack and helped 'the Rebels' to a 4–13 to 2–15 victory.
+In 1986 Galway qualified for a second successive All-Ireland decider, this time with Cunningham as a member of the starting fifteen against Cork.
+Four Cork goals helped the Rebel County to a 4–13 to 2–15 victory over Galway.

-Cunningham had his first senior success with Galway in 1987 when he won a National League winners' medal following a two-point defeat of Clare.
-For the third year-in-a-row Galway reached the All-Ireland final.
-The prospect of becoming the first team to lose three consecutive championship deciders weighed heavily on the Galway team as Kilkenny provided the opposition.
-The game was not a classic by any standard and Noel Lane got a key goal for Galway nine minutes before the end.
-A 1–12 to 0–9 victory gave Cunningham his first All-Ireland winners' medal.
+Cunningham had his first senior success with Galway in 1987 when he won a National League winners' medal, following a two-point defeat of Clare.
+Galway reached the All-Ireland for the third year in a row, against Kilkenny.
+A 1–12 to 0–9 victory gave Cunningham his first senior medal.

-Galway reached a fourth successive All-Ireland final in 1988 and were presented with the chance of becoming the first Galway team to retain the title.
-Tipperary provided the opposition.
-Noel Lane again scored a crucial goal for Galway, while Nicky English sent a late Tipp penalty over the bar for a point.
-A 1–15 to 0–14 scoreline resulted in victory for Galway and a second All-Ireland winners' medal for Cunningham.
+Galway reached a fourth successive All-Ireland final in 1988 and had the chance of becoming the first Galway team to retain the title.
+Tipperary provided the opposition and a 1–15 to 0–14 scoreline resulted in victory for Galway and a second All-Ireland medal for Cunningham.

-A third successive All-Ireland title proved beyond Galway, however, the team bounced back and reached the championship decider again in 1990.
-Cork were the opponents, however, Galway were the favourites.
-Shortly after half-time, Galway were up by seven points.
-Tomás Mulcahy, however, scored a crucial goal that revitalised the Cork attack.
-The final score of 5–15 to 2–21 gave Cork the victory and a third All-Ireland final defeat for Cunningham.
+Galway reached the decider again in 1990 but lost 5–15 to 2–21 in a close match.

-Following this defeat, Cunningham fell out of favour with some Galway selectors.
-He remained on the panel for another few years and was an unused substitute when Kilkenny defeated Galway in the 1993 All-Ireland decider.
-He retired from inter-county hurling following this defeat.
+Cunningham was an unused substitute when Galway lost to Kilkenny in the 1993 final.